Echa un vistazo a este increíble video

 Canada de Caballo

 In 2002 Siren purchased a 50 acre coastal nature reserve on the southern-most tip of Spain.
 This terrano, known as ‘Canada de Caballo’, (‘Valley of the Horses’) is home to a diversity of flowers and plants many of which are endemic to this region.
 It is also directly in the path of the bi–annual bird migration between Europe and Africa.
 Following 9/11 the military activity in this area meant it was very difficult to work there.
-Recently, the site has become more accessible and through collaboration with a local conservation organisation, El Colectivo Ciguena Negra, (the Collective of the Black Stork COCN), we are now creating an exciting project on this land.
-As the site is an excellent viewing point for the migration, COCN intend to site some bird ringing and bird watching stations on the land.
+Recently, the site has become more accessible and through collaboration with local conservation organisations, we are now creating an exciting project on this land.

-You can visit the reserve by joining in the Migres programme with the Collectivo Ciguena Negra.
-Spend two weeks in one of the most beautiful and inspiring areas of Europe, watching the birds which have made an almost miraculous journey under only the power of their own feathers and muscles.
+IF YOU WOULD LIKE TO HELP PRESERVE NATURE IN one of the most beautiful and inspiring areas of Europe, watching the birds which have made an almost miraculous journey under only the power of their own feathers and muscles PLEASE BE IN TOUCH.
 Your work will contribute to the ongoing analysis of the numbers of birds making the journey.

 Contact Siren for further details.